tableau/metadata-api-samples/CONTRIBUTING.md

 Contributions will be approved via pull-request from a Tableau maintainer of this repository.

-**Note:** Contributions must follow the guidelines outlined on the Tableau's [Contributing to Tableau Projects](http://tableau.github.io/contributing.html) page, though filing an issue or requesting a new sample does not require the CLA.
+**Note:** Contributions must follow the guidelines outlined on the Tableau's [Contributing Code to Tableau Projects](http://tableau.github.io/contributing.html) page, though filing an issue or requesting a new sample does not require the CLA.

 ## Sample formats
 There are two main formats for samples in this project: simple and advanced.